RSCPlus/rscplus/README.md

 There is also an Eclipse project in the source root you can import.

 ## Download
-The latest release can be found [here](https://github.com/OrN/rscplus/releases/latest) (rscplus.zip).
+The latest release can be found [here](https://github.com/OrN/rscplus/releases/latest) (rscplus.jar).